Skip to content

 Several File Systems co-exist on the ULHPC facility and are configured for different purposes.
 Each servers and computational resources has access to at least three different file systems with different levels of performance, permanence and available space summarized below

-Directory Env. file system backup purging
+Directory Env. file system backup

-/home/users/<login> $HOME GPFS/Spectrumscale yes no
+/home/users/<login> $HOME GPFS/Spectrumscale no

-/work/projects/<name> - GPFS/Spectrumscale yes no
+/work/projects/<name> - GPFS/Spectrumscale yes (partial, backup subdirectory)

-/scratch/users/<login> $SCRATCH Lustre no yes
+/scratch/users/<login> $SCRATCH Lustre no

-/mnt/isilon/projects/<name> - OneFS yes* no
+/mnt/isilon/projects/<name> - OneFS yes (live sync and snapshots)

-Last update: April 17, 2024
+Last update: September 14, 2024